 It’s assigned after surgery has been done to remove the tumor.

 - Stage 1 is early cancer.
 It's only in the place where it

 first started and only on one side of the body.
 This means the tumor can be

-remove and cancer cells may have spread to nearby tissues.
+other side of the body and may have spread to nearby lymph nodes.

 - Stage 4 means cancer cells from the tumor have spread to